eldahl/E2024-D4D-DB-Scheme-Migrations/README.md

 Run Run1-Run3 scripts to run all migrations

 # Manual rollback plan
-Run RB1-RB4 to rollback migrations
+Run RB1-RB3 to rollback migrations

-It is not advisable to rollback RB2, RB3, RB4 as core functionality will be removed.
+It is not advisable to rollback RB2, RB3 as core functionality will be removed.
 It is however possible...

-# Documentation for EF Core migrations

-# Instructions for EF Core migrations

-# EF Core rollback plan